hatchetaustralia/smsbroadcast/README.md

 SMSBROADCAST_USERNAME=
 SMSBROADCAST_PASSWORD=
 SMSBROADCAST_FROM=
+SMSBROADCAST_SANDBOX=false
 ],
 ...
 ```

 Notice: The from can contain a maximum of 11 alphanumeric characters.
+You can also specify sandbox to true for testing (no post requests are made).

 Setup your route on your `notifiable` model such as your User with the default destination for that model (single number or array of numbers).